snabb/isoweek/README.md

 ISO week number of given time.Time, but there is no reverse functionality for getting the date from week number.
 This package implements that.

+Invalid week numbers are silently accepted.
+There is a separate Validate() function if validation is needed.

+It also has functions for working with Julian day numbers (which is often the easiest way to do date calculations -- and much faster than using Go's standard "time" package) as well as a function for getting the international standard weekday number from a date.
+The Go standard library uses strange US weekday numbering.

 Documentation:

 https://godoc.org/github.com/snabb/isoweek